alphagov/forms/decision-record/DRXXX-decision-record-template.md

-# DRxxx: Decision Record Title

-> a description of the decision (not the problem)
+# DRxxx: Decision Record Title (a description of the decision, not the problem)

 Date: YYYY-MM-DD